Appendix: Config Format Reference

 }

-inherit = yes, the context is taken from the use site; note it can be empty or vary by position.
-PLS enables "dynamic context" mode on this path. - Root-level
+## inheritis marked, the context is taken from the "usage site" and may be empty or vary by location. - Root-level

-single_alias_right[...]will be inlined before being used as context configs.
+single_alias_right[...]is inlined and expanded before being used as a context config.

-Purpose: provide docs/hints (quick docs, inlay hints, etc.) for concrete entries of complex enums.
+Provides documentation / hint enhancement (quick documentation, inlay hints, etc.) for specific entries of complex enums.

 complex_enum_values = {